walmartlabs/lacinia/docs/samples.rst

 Sample Projects
 ===============

+`Lacinia Game of Thrones backend [2022] <https://github.com/learnuidev/learn-lacinia>`_ A comphensive tutorial on building GraphQL applications using Lacinia, Clojure and Datomic

 `boardgamegeek-graphql-proxy <https://github.com/hlship/boardgamegeek-graphql-proxy>`_
   Howard Lewis Ship created this simple proxy to expose part of the `BoardGameGeek <https://boardgamegeek.com/>`_ database as GraphQL, using Lacinia.